10 billion for Intel: The state could also pay for that - Breaking Latest News

 The planned chip factory of the US company Intel near Magdeburg in a computer animation. intel

-In addition to economic reasons, there are primarily strategic reasons in favor of the aid.
-Germany and Europe want to become less dependent on Taiwan and China for semiconductors.
+Strategic reasons speak in favor of the aid.
+Germany and Europe want to become less dependent on China and Taiwan for semiconductors.

-Ten billion euros is still a lot of money for that.
-We calculated what the state could pay for everything.
-For example in schools, apartments, the train, cycle paths or in direct help for the citizens.
+The price for this is high, and ten billion is a sum that is difficult to imagine.
+We calculate how many schools, apartments, bike paths or direct aid to citizens the state could pay for with it.

-It is the largest investment by a foreign company in German history – and at the same time the largest case of subsidies.
+It is the largest investment by a foreign company in Germany to date – and at the same time the largest case of subsidies.
 The US company Intel wants to build two factories for computer chips in Magdeburg for 30 billion euros.
 The German state bears a third of the costs and supports the construction with 9.9 billion euros.
 In addition, Intel receives a low electricity price.

 Construction is scheduled to begin around the turn of the year, with production beginning in 2027 at the earliest.
 The Intel settlement is economically significant for Magdeburg and Saxony-Anhalt.
-Intel promises 10,000 jobs, 3,000 directly in the works, 7,000 at suppliers in an industrial park.
-The state would mathematically support each job with one million euros.
-This dimension alone shows that there must be more behind it.
+Intel promises 10,000 jobs, 3,000 directly in the works, 7,000 at suppliers in a new business park.
+Mathematically, the state would support each job with one million euros.
+The dimension shows that there must be more behind it.

 It’s about strategy.
-Europe and Germany want to become more independent of Taiwan and China when it comes to the key product semiconductors.
-Over the years, Europe’s share in the production of the chips required here has fallen to ten percent.
+Europe and Germany want to become more independent of China and Taiwan when it comes to the key product semiconductors.
+Europe’s share in the production of the chips required here is only ten percent.
 Intel CEO Pat Gelsinger told us in an interview: “For the past 50 years, geopolitics has been determined by oil reserves.
 Today, the supply chains for semiconductors are more concentrated than oil reserves have ever been.”
 Here, too, there is said to be a “turning point”.

 read too